Abhineet94/ToDOBot/README.md

 # ToDOBot
-you can make list of item and delete that also
+you can make a list of item and delete that also